pboysen/word2case/README.md

 * Recognizes widget images as widgets and replaces image with widget.
 * Supports embedded equations.
 * Enhanced table support: width of columns and rows; colspan, rowspan; formatting within cells.
+* Converts bulleted lists to multiple choice or checklists with one click